astroumd/lmtoy/docs/README_sequoia.md

    After the birdies have been removed, a close inspection of the waterfal plot is warrented.

-   You may also find references to a **bumpie**, which are very small birdies and can probably be ignored.
-However, if they appear consistently in the same channels for all beams, and the PI is looking at a low S/N, it might be worth investigating the bumpies.
+   You may also find references to a **bumpie** in the logfile, which are very small birdies and can probably be ignored.
+However, if they appear consistently in the same channels for all beams, and the PI is looking at a low S/N, it might be worth investigating these bumpies.
 Currently bumpies are defined when the RMS is < 10 times that of its neighboring channels, birdies where they exceed that factor 10.

    The procedure to find the birdie channel(s) will hopefully be more automated, but